recurser/fetch-pages/README.md

 - `make install` - to install dependencies
 - `make demo-fetch` - run an example of the `fetch` command
 - `make demo-metadata` - run an example of the `fetch --metadata` command
+- `make demo-mirror` - run an example of the `fetch --mirror` command
 - `make lint` - run code linting checks
 - `make test` - run tests